haxtheweb/edtechjoker/draft-outline.md

 - Here is the issue: https://github.com/haxtheweb/issues/issues/1914

 ## Logic needed and working ahead

+- remove the reference to localization and the `haxProperties` method

 We've talked about events, but not event "bubbling" persay.
 When you click, technically that event goes up through the DOM.
 We also can create any event we feel like.
 - Custom event https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent